 - 13.1 Any breach of this policy may be dealt with as a disciplinary matter using the Schools' disciplinary procedures for pupils (as set out in the Whole School Behaviour Policy) and staff (as set out in the Staff Code of Conduct).
-In addition, a deliberate breach may result in the Schools restricting that person's access to the Schools' IT systems. - 13.2 If any member of the Schools' community becomes aware of a breach of this policy or has any concerns that a member of the Schools' community is being harassed or harmed online, they should report it to the School's Digital Strategy Lead.
+In addition, a deliberate breach may result in the Schools restricting that person's access to the Schools' IT systems. - 13.2 If any member of the Schools' community becomes aware of a breach of this policy or has any concerns that a member of the Schools' community is being harassed or harmed online, they should report it to the Schools' Digital Strategy Leads, either at the Senior or Junior Schools.
 Any such reports will be treated in confidence.